 All Traditional Day students taking 12 hours or more are required to have health insurance.
-You may keep your current policy (provided it meets certain minimum requirements) or purchase the policy the College makes available through AIG Insurance.
-Please be aware that unless you complete an ONLINE WAIVER FORM on or before the end of the semester, you will be charged for the AIG policy.
+You may keep your current policy (provided it meets certain minimum requirements) or purchase the policy the College makes available through CHP Student Health Insurance.
+Please be aware that unless you complete an ONLINE WAIVER FORM, on or before the end of the semester, you will be charged for the CHP policy.

 A self-serve pharmacy is located in the hallway just inside the Health Center.

 Items available at the self-serve pharmacy are free of charge and include the following over-the-counter (OTC) medications and supplies:

 If you have any additional questions regarding OTCs, please ask the Physician Assistant.

 The purpose of disability services is to provide equal access opportunities, including the establishment and coordination of academic accommodations, auxiliary aids and programs to qualified students in accordance with Section 504 of the Rehabilitation Act of 1973 and Americans with Disabilities Act of 1990.
 The office of CDS exercises a reasonable good faith effort to coordinate accommodations to enable students with disabilities to maximize their educational potential.

 Health Center services are offered to the entire NCWC campus community.
 The Health Center offers a comprehensive approach to health and well-being through education, consultation, and referrals.

 The Health Center is contracted through Dr. Daniel Crocker’s office at Eastern North Carolina Medical Group (ENCMG).
 The Center operates as an extension of the physician’s office.
 The college employs a Physician Assistant to be on campus Monday through Friday.
 Services provided by the Physician Assistant are free of cost and available to students, staff and faculty.